Internet providers in North Dakota

 While some rural areas of North Dakota are lacking internet service, several cities have access to 1 Gbps (1,000 Mbps) download speeds, with multiple companies offering it, and one company, BEK, claiming a 2.5 Gbps (2,500 Mbps) download speed in Valley City.

-Internet availability in Utah
+Internet availability in North Dakota

 96.3% of North Dakota homes have access to some kind of internet.